algosup/2023-2024-project-2-x86-retrogaming-team-4/documents/technical/technical-specifications.md

 ### Set the colors of the palette

-The video mode used can display only 16 different colors.
+We are using the video mode 12h.
+This video mode can only display 16 different colors.
 However, it is possible to change the colors used.
 The most efficient way is to create a macro function.
 We just have to indicate how many paramets your function needs, and then call the macro.
 An exemple of use is featured below.

 ```assembly